 8. Unfavorable Environment

 Of all the challenges faced by female entrepreneurs, the hostile environment is one of the big hurdles faced by women.
-In certain places, even when women own a business they need a male partner to made deals, negotiate or be the business face.
-In addition, the fear of harassment and the steady increase in rape cases limit their possibility to select their place of business, opening hours resulting in increased chances of their success.
+In certain places, even when women own a business they need a male partner to make deals, negotiate or be the business face.
+In addition, the fear of harassment and the steady increase in rape cases limit their possibility to select their place of business, and opening hours resulting in increased chances of their success.
 The life of entrepreneurs is not very simple and it is difficult only for women entrepreneurs.